-A delusion of grandeur is a false or unusual belief about one’s greatness.
+A delusion of grandeur is a false or unusual belief about one’s power, wealth, talents, and other traits.
 A person may believe, for instance, that they are famous, can end world wars, or that they are immortal.

 Delusions of grandeur, also called grandiose delusions, often accompany other mental health symptoms, including other delusions.
 The may be related to mental or physical health conditions, including schizophrenia, bipolar disorder, or some types of dementia.

 In this article, we take a more in-depth look at delusions of grandeur, the different types, symptoms, causes, and possible treatments.

 People experiencing delusions of grandeur see themselves as great, highly accomplished, more important than others, or even magical.
 The delusion may be persistent, or it may appear only periodically.